guillaumeeb/big-data-frameworks-on-pbs/Readme.md

 ## Introduction

-This projects contains tooling and documentation for launching Spark, Flink or Dask on a PBS cluster that has access to a shared file system.
+This projects contains tooling and documentation for launching Spark (http://spark.apache.org), Flink (https://flink.apache.org/) or Dask (https://distributed.readthedocs.io/) on a PBS (http://pbspro.org/) cluster that has access to a shared file system.

 The mechanisms are always the same :
  1. qsub a PBS job which takes sevral chunks using select option